deafgoat/prognosticator/README.md

 ## Examples

 ### Apple Stock Price Predictor
 This is a very simple example of training a model and then running against some test data.

-To run type:
+To run with ant type:

 `ant example -Dclass=stock.AppleStockPricePredictor`

+To run with java type:

+`./example stock.AppleStockPricePredictor`

 ### Tomorrow's Weather Predictor
 This predicts tomorrow's weather.

-To run type:
+To run with ant type:

 `ant example -Dclass=weather.WeatherTomorrowPredictor`

+To run with java type:

+`./example weather.WeatherTomorrowPredictor`

 ## Configuration
 This following documentation describes the various configuration options that are available in the application.